Fools (play): Characters

-Ivan - A young farmer in Kulyenchikov.
-Boyfriend to Mishkin.
-Cursed with idiocy by Vladimir Yousekevitch.

-Thebish - The lovable military leader in Kulyenchikov, who is seemingly the smartest Kulyenchikovite, but is called in to question by many other characters throughout the play.
-Cursed with idiocy by Vladimir Yousekevitch.

 Reception

 In his review for The New York Times, Frank Rich wrote: "As one watches Mr. Simon, the director Mike Nichols and a topflight cast struggle to puff up this show, a feeling of unreality sets in.
 It's as if a team of brilliant high-priced surgeons has been assembled to operate on a splinter.
 While Mr. Simon has come up with a few funny moments, there are only so many jokes that anyone can make about stupidity.
 Once we learn that the town peddler sells flowers as whitefish, that the town doctor can't read his own eye chart and that the town shepherd can't find his sheep, there's an inevitability about every punch line."